-China Corporate Payment Survey : Increasing Risks In Supply Chain Disruptions And Rising Raw Material Prices
+China Payment Survey: Risks in Supply Chain Disruptions, Raw Material Prices

 Coface’s China Corporate Payment Survey 2022, in which 1,000 companies participated, shows that fewer firms encountered payment delays in 2021, but those that did reported longer periods of overdue payments than in the previous year.
 The average payment delay rose from 79 days in 2020 to 86 days in 2021.
 Firms in 9 out of 13 sectors reported an increase in payment delays, led by agri-food, which recorded a large 43-day increase, followed by wood, transport, and textile.
 The top reason for payment delays was customers’ financial difficulties, which were caused by competition-related pressures on margins, and, increasingly, by higher raw material prices and slowing domestic economic growth.